I've seen the future of Modernist Cuisine, and it is a burger.

 *Or is that predictably?

-We just showed you a preview of their brunch menu.
 Most of you probably know their story by now.
 Mission Street Food had its haphazard start as a late-night mobile food truck, rented as a sublet by Myint and Leibowitz when the truck's owner took nights off.
 Eventually the business morphed into Mission Chinese Food, which opened inside Lung Shen restaurant in July of 2010.
 It was the first restaurant-within-a-restaurant concept I'd heard of.
 After opening Commonwealth Restaurant in August of 2010, they eventually found a permanent home for Mission Street Food when they entered a profit-sharing agreement with Sommer Peterson and Molly Bradshaw, the owners of Mission Bowling Club.
 Myint and Leibowitz run the kitchen.

 Oh, and lest we forget, Myint and Mission Chinese partner Danny Bowien also briefly ran Mission Burger in the back of Duc Loi Market.
 The nine-month venture produced a burger that was as storied as it was short-lived.
 We'll get back to that.